atavory/ibex/docs/source/examples.rst

 ========

+`Transforming Features In The Iris Dataset <https://github.com/atavory/ibex/blob/master/examples/iris_feature_transform.ipynb>`_

+    This is a version of part of the :mod:`sklearn` example `Feature importances with forests of trees <http://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html>`_.
+It illustrates retaining the semantic meaning of features as they are transformed.

 `Feature Importance In The Iris Dataset <https://github.com/atavory/ibex/blob/master/examples/iris_feature_importance.ipynb>`_

     This is a version of the :mod:`sklearn` example `Feature importances with forests of trees <http://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html>`_.
 It illustrates the consistent use of :mod:`pandas` data structures throughout the process.